sandervandevelde/MqttAuditApp/README.md

 ![image](assets/explorer-mainform.png)

+See also this [blog post](https://sandervandevelde.wordpress.com/2024/05/25/azure-eventgrid-namespace-mqtt-explorer/) for an elaborate walk-through.

 ## What is offered?

 Per topic, the last (default) 50 values are remembered.
 This number is adjustable using the settings page.